Japan intervenes to prop up the yen for first time in 24 years - KTVZ

 By Junko Ogura, Emi Jozuka and Kathleen Benoza

-Japan tried to shore up the value of its currency Thursday for the first time in 24 years by buying yen to prevent it weakening further against the US dollar.
+Japan tried to shore up the value of its currency Thursday by buying yen and selling US dollars for the first time in 24 years.

+The yen had earlier plunged to its lowest level since 1998 after the Federal Reserve hiked interest rates aggressively while the Bank of Japan kept its rates in negative territory in a bid to boost its fragile economic recovery.
+The currency has lost about 20% this year against a surging US dollar.

+“In the current foreign exchange market, we are seeing rapid and one-sided movements against the backdrop of speculative activities,” Japan’s vice finance minister for international affairs Masato Kanda told reporters on Thursday.

 Thursday’s decision marks the first time since 1998 that the Japanese government intervened in the foreign exchange market by buying yen.

-Earlier Thursday, the Bank of Japan announced that it would maintain its ultra-loose monetary policy, signaling its resolve to remain an outlier among G7 nations scrambling to raise interest rates to tame inflation.
+Earlier Thursday, the Bank of Japan announced that it would maintain its ultra-loose monetary policy, reinforcing its outlier status among G7 nations that are raising interest rates to tame inflation.

+The central bank held interest rates at minus 0.1%, just hours after the Fed made history with its third straight three-quarter percentage point rate hike, taking benchmark US rates up to between 3% and 3.25%.

+That initially sent the yen plunging to 145 to the US dollar.
+Those losses were reversed following news of the intervention, however, and the yen was last trading at around 141, up 2%.

 The-CNN-Wire